drsanches/photobooth/readme.md

 - Add available characters validation
 - Use only cookies instead of authorization header for token?
 - Limit container resources
-- Fix build: `warning: unknown enum constant When.MAYBE reason: class file for javax.annotation.meta.When not found`

 ### Tests
 - Test sorting